w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-rtc-00.md

 ### IdP ### {#idp}

+The identity provider model (IdP) should not be mandated.
+This allows the IdP draft to become perfected until it is ready for usage and all scenarios and usages of IdP have been thoroughly thought through.
+Regardless, IdP should not be mandated.
+Not all WebRTC servers have an identity model for their users.

-The identity provider model has not be mandated.
-The model is far away from completion, and the round trips to perform validation before a stream can be rendered is not desirable.
-IdP requires an identity model that might not exist conceptually for many web services.
-Further, in many simple cases this model is not required as a WebSocket with TLS can be used to exchange fingerprints for a private service providing the same level of trust from the provider since the fingerprints are exchanged in a private manner.
-IdP also suggest domain federation is possible but federation is only possible if two clients run the same JavaScript signaling model on both ends and signaling is federated across domains.
-The IdP federation identity model is complex for web services that wish to perform simple WebRTC use cases.
+The IdP model is far from completion at the time of this draft.
+The current model requires round trips to perform validation before a stream can be rendered, which is not desirable.
+In simple use cases, the IdP model is not required as a WebSocket with TLS can be used to exchange fingerprints for a private service, which provides the same level of trust from a provider as IdP since the fingerprints are exchanged in a private and secure manner via a trusted provider.
+The complexity of any identity model must be factored, especially in consideration basic and simple WebRTC use cases.

+Should IdP becomes perfected, the connection description {{objconnectiondescription}} can be extended to include the identity information as part of connection negotiation.

 ### JavaScript Provided DTLS Certificates ### {#jscertificates}